, Australia

 Morgan said Zurich’s vehicle repair network includes non-Tesla dealers and priority repair services.
 "That same repair network is available for Tesla customers," he said.

-Zurich is also looking into telematics — tracking devices in cars that transmit telemetry data via wireless networks and the vehicle's onboard modem and diagnostics, as well as usage-based insurance products that allow personalised premiums based on driver behaviour and usage.
+Zurich is also looking into telematics — tracking devices in cars that transmit telemetry data via wireless networks and the vehicle's onboard modem and diagnostics, as well as usage-based insurance products that allow personalized premiums based on driver behavior and usage.

 These could allow insurance companies to offer more tailored and cost-effective solutions to customers.